 With Fabry Perot cavities, LIGO's interfereometer arms are effectively 1120 km long, making them 144,000 times bigger than Michelson's original instrument!
 This bit of 'mirror magic' greatly increases LIGO's sensitivity and makes it capable of detecting changes in arm-length thousands of times smaller than a proton, all while keeping the physical size of the interferometer manageable.

 Those familiar with telescopes will recognize this effect.
 Increasing a telescope's focal length doesn't just increase the magnification of any given eyepiece, it also magnifies the tiniest vibrations making them visible in the eyepiece; the longer the focal length, the smaller the vibration you see in the eyepiece.
 In a telescope, these vibrations are unwelcome, but LIGO is designed to feel them.
 And at effectively 1120 km long, LIGO's arms can readily magnify the smallest conceivable vibrations enough that they are measurable.

 Power Boosted Laser

 Length isn't the only design factor important to LIGO's sensitivity; laser power is too.
 While increasing length increases the interferometer's sensitivity to vibrations, increasing laser power improves the interferometer's resolution.
 The more photons that merge at the beam splitter, the sharper the resulting interference pattern becomes, making it 'easier' to recognize a gravitational wave signature.

 But there's a problem here too.
-For LIGO to operate at full sensitivity, its laser has to shine at 750 kilowatts.
-But LIGO's laser enters the interferometer at 200 Watts.
+For LIGO to operate at full sensitivity, its laser has to shine at 750 kilowatts, but LIGO's laser enters the interferometer at most at 200 Watts.
 And just as it is impossible to build a 1120 km-long interferometer, building a 750 kW laser is also a practical impossibility.
 So how does LIGO boost the power of its laser 3750 times without actually using more power?

 More mirrors!
 Specifically, "power recycling" mirrors placed between the laser source and the beam splitter.
 Like the beam splitter itself, the power recycling mirror is only partly reflective (a 'one-way mirror').
 The figure at left shows schematically where such a mirror is located.